nerds-with-keyboards/flite/README.md

 result=$(flite "get current time")

 # Multi-word prompts (no quotes needed)
-flite what is the weather today
+flite what is the answer to the ultimate question
 ```

 ## Features